CalvinLoke/bad-apple/README.md

 Though the main concern right now is trying to optimize asset generation times.

+**THIRD UPDATE ON 25/04/21**

+Changed the approach of storing assets.
+Should significantly reduce asset generation times, averaging arond 10 ~ 15 seconds using single thread.
+Will still look into threading to further expedite asset generation.
+However, with `touhou_bad_apple_v4.0.py`, progress will now slow down as I finally close the chapter of this project.

 # Current known issues and bugs
 Despite being a somewhat simple program, my crappy implementation has led to a lot of unresovled bugs and issues.
 I am currently looking at fixing some of them.

-1) block=False is not supported in Linux
+1) block=False is not supported in Linux (Only for v2.0 and below)

 ~~I am currently trying to find alternatives to the `playsound` library.
 Using two different threads is not an option currently as
 I was running into desynchronization issues.~~

-This issue has been fixed in v3, alongside other performance improvements.
+This issue has been fixed in ~~v3~~ v2.5, alongside other performance improvements.

-2) No such file or directory: 'ExtractedFrames/BadApple_1.jpg'
+2) No such file or directory: 'ExtractedFrames/BadApple_1.jpg' (Only for v3.0 and v2.5)

-Not really sure how this is happening, but will be looking into fixing it.
-I was unable to replicate the error but I assume it is due to my botchy implementation of file directories for the assets.
+~~Not really sure how this is happening, but will be looking into fixing it.
+I was unable to replicate the error but I assume it is due to my botchy implementation of file directories for the assets.~~

+Issue could be due to host machine not having ffmpeg installed.
+Ensure that you have ffmpeg installed and run the script again. v4 and v4.5 will not return this error, though will need to do some limit testing to figure it out.

 # Version descriptor
 1) touhou_bad_apple_v1.py